UntitledsTakenNOOOO/dehacked-attack/pk3/README.txt

 * Leviathan (Struggle: Antaresian Legacy, 2018): A fast-moving monster who attacks with an entire mancubus volley simutaneously.
 Spawns with cyberdemons.
 	* Change: Reduced health from 10000 down to 4200.
 * Remnant Cardinal (Remnant, 2019): A darker, red flying variant of the cyberdemon that fires rockets much faster in salvos of four.
-	* Change: It fires more slowly than in Remnant, and only has 4500 health (it can fly, which is its defensive ability).
+	* Change: It fires more slowly than in Remnant (4 tics/frame state --> 6), and only has 4500 health.
 * Gridlock Cardinal (Gridlock 64, 2017): A darker, green flying variant of the cyberdemon that cycles between different attacks.
 If flinched, it retaliates with a rocket.
 	* Change: Reduced health from 8000 down to 4800.
 * Hell Smith (Survive in Hell, 2012): This guy unleashes a powerful wave of 12 fireballs at once as his attack, and has a LOT of health.
 He spawns in the cyberdemon slot.